We have pledged our commitment to ensuring that Modern Slavery of any kind is not tolerated within our operations and supply chain.

 - Our Anti-Money Laundering training is included in our induction training for new employees and forms part of our mandatory annual refresher training programme

-In addition, the Danbro Group continue to be proud of our charitable support.
+In addition, the Danbro Group continue to be proud of our charitable support through The Danbro Foundation.
 Most significantly we underwrite the administration costs of Operation Orphan, a charity dedicated to supporting and protecting vulnerable children and orphans in the UK and across the world.
-If you would like to learn more about the excellent work that Operation Orphan does, or wish to get involved, please visit http://www.operation-orphan.org/
+If you would like to learn more about the excellent work that Operation Orphan does, or wish to get involved, please visit http://www.operation-orphan.org/.

 Since 2016 we have achieved a greater understanding and awareness of Modern Slavery and Human Trafficking across the Group and strive to do our bit to make the world a safer, more hospitable place for everyone.
 A world in which people can support themselves and their families, be paid fairly for the work they do without fear of harm or threat of harm.